3 Best Places to See Peninsula Valdes Orcas and Other Patagonian Wildlife

 Out on the plains of Peninsula Valdes, you can see the guanacos and rheas – South America’s largest land birds.

 And if you are up for some further excitement, you can continue your explorations of Patagonia in Chile where you have a good chance of spotting a puma.
-If you’d like to know more, this guide describes how to see pumas on an organised tour.
-Alternatively, you can try your luck on an independent puma tracking adventure.

 More Nature Adventures in Argentina